McEnany on Coronavirus: Trump Shows We Can 'Overcome This' -- 'An Acknowledgement of What This Administration Has Done'

 McEnany also called into question the “disdain, animosity, rage” aimed at Trump for leaving the hospital and returning to the White House.

-“I’ve never seen such disdain, animosity range at the notion of the commander-in-chief contracting company would and then coming over and getting over it,” she lamented.
+“I’ve never seen such disdain, animosity range at the notion of the commander-in-chief contracting COVID and then coming over and getting over it,” she lamented.
 “This would be a moment where we say we’re grateful that he is healthy and in good spirits — not only that, most of all, it’s an acknowledgment, really.
 The fact that the president was able to come through is an acknowledgment of what this administration has done.

 The press secretary added now that Trump has battled with the virus, he does not want Americans to be “fearful” of it.